 I had another army-brat friend named Randy who was a little older than I and taught me the fine art of how to persecute delinquent customers.
 When I met him, I could tell he had a massive chip on his shoulder, which I assumed was because he’d moved ten times in his thirteen years.
 It didn’t take me long to realize Randy didn’t have friends because he was a colossal asshole.

 Randy was always practicing his Tae Kwon Do on me, always shadow boxing or shadow kicking me in the face.
-I was grateful he was years away from being the Tae Kwan Do guru he thought he was, landing kicks to my chest, which I could endure, or falling on his ass clumsily as he missed my face.
+I was grateful he was years away from being the Tae Kwan Do guru he yearned to become, landing kicks to my chest, which I could endure, or falling on his ass clumsily as he missed my face.
 In self-defense, I’d kick him in the balls “by accident” when he least expected it, insisting my lack of skill sent my foot way off target, between his legs.
 “Oh are we not doing the ninja thing now?”
 I’d ask, fake-chagrined, insisting I really wanted him to sharpen his ninja skills.
 Thanks to Randy, I learned how to be a vengeful deviant to laggard customers and dodge mysterious flying objects coming at my head out of nowhere.

 Randy taught me the fine points of buttering up a customer as cheap as Scrooge, or as gnarly as Genghis Khan.
 He gave a master class in persuasion – or rather, emotional extortion – by appealing to humanity’s tendency to extend aimless sympathy to children, especially at Christmas.
 I was, after all, a little black “love child” to a white, single mother.
 ‘Oh, the shame’ (*sob, sob, tip, tip*).
 It’s not a point of pride exactly, but Randy was a very charismatic guy; mimicking him seemed like the right thing to do for a ten year-old.
 I imagine he made his fortunes by selling convection toaster ovens or shammies on The Shopping Channel before the internet came along and ruined everything.